igorageev/figma2xaml/README.md

 ## Development

-During development, watch your project for changes with the following command.
+During development, watch your project for changes with the following command:

 ```bash
 npm run dev
 ```

-Start building your plugin UI in `'src/Plugin.svelte'`.
+Start editing plugin UI in `'src/Plugin.svelte'`.

 ## Build

-When ready to package up your final Figma Plugin:
+When ready to package:

 ```bash
 npm run build